Topaz Gigapixel AI Review + Coupon Code

 It offers batch processing and proprietary photo enhancement technologies to ensure a simple, efficient and powerful means to increase the original size of a photo by up to 6x.

-Previously, enlarging images without introducing artifacts and pixellation was impossible.
+Previously, enlarging images without introducing artifacts and pixelation was impossible.

-Adobe Photoshop provides a solution with their ‘Preserve Details 2.0’ tool, and so do a handful of other alternative editing software and online tools… but none come close to Gigapixel AI.
+Adobe Photoshop provides a solution with their ‘Preserve Details 2.0’ tool, and so does inPixio Photo Studio and a handful of other alternative editing software and online tools… but none come close to Gigapixel AI.

 Topaz Labs develop a whole range of photo editing software – you can purchase any product separately, or you can buy the Utility bundle which includes various powerful image editing software: Denoise AI, Sharpen AI, JPEGtoRAW AI and Gigapixel AI.

-The Bundle is frequently on discount – you can check using the link below:
+The Bundle is frequently on discount – you can check here.

 - Processor: Intel multi-core or better, Xeon or AMD equivalent.